hiraeeth/CSGO-CustomVotes/README.md

 ```

 ## Requirements
-You should install [Custom Votes by KoNLiG](https://forums.alliedmods.net/showthread.php?t=333839).
+* You should install [Custom Votes by KoNLiG](https://forums.alliedmods.net/showthread.php?t=333839).
 I've already added it to `plugins/customvotes.smx`.
 You can find the include file at `scripting/include/customvotes.inc`.
+* Additional components (while my logic relies on them, you have the flexibility to adjust their necessity): [Weapon Restrict by Dr!fter](https://forums.alliedmods.net/showthread.php?p=950174) and the default SourceMod "votemap".